Trans-Pacific Partnership Agreement (TPP) Expands Export / Import Opportunities

 October 6, 2015

-By Megan Seto, Associate at McInnes Cooper,
+By Megan Seto, former lawyer at McInnes Cooper,

-Robb Baird, former Lawyer at McInnes Cooper
+Robb Baird, Associate at McInnes Cooper

 On October 5, 2015, the Canadian government agreed to the historic Trans-Pacific Partnership Agreement.
 Billed by trade and cross border specialists as a “deal of a generation”, this new free trade agreement will significantly expand the potential importing and exporting partners and opportunities for many Canadian businesses – both large and small.